truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 This process of installing each controller sequentially has two methods:

 * Install and configure controller 1 up to the point where you are ready to sync to controller 2.
-  When complete, then install controller 2 and reboot.
+  When complete, install controller 2 and reboot.
 After the console setup menu displays, switch back to controller 1 and sync to peer.
   This synchronizes the completed configuration from controller 1 to controller 2 and keeps controller 1 designated as the primary controller.
 Or
 * Begin installing controller 2 immediately after installing controller 1.
 When controller 2 finishes installing, power it off and keep it powered down.